handmadecode/quill/README.md

 ### Default values

-The plugin configures the `pmd` extension in the project to let the build continue even if violations are found, and to use version 5.5.7 of PMD.
+The plugin configures the `pmd` extension in the project to let the build continue even if violations are found, and to use version 6.17.0 of PMD.
 This is equivalent to configuring the extension explicitly in the build script as follows:

     pmd {
       ignoreFailures = true
-      toolVersion = '5.5.7'
+      toolVersion = '6.17.0'
     }

-Note that using PMD versions >= 5.4.0 requires that the Gradle build is run with Java 7 or later.

 The plugin removes the built-in PMD rule sets from the extension's configuration and specifies that the rule set file bundled with the Quill jar is used.
 This file is extracted to the path